HAWC with Gammapy#

 )

-Define the makers we will use
+Define the makers we will use:

 maker = MapDatasetMaker(selection=["counts", "background", "exposure", "edisp", "psf"])

-safemask_maker = SafeMaskMaker(methods=["aeff-max"], aeff_percent=10)
+safe_mask_maker = SafeMaskMaker(methods=["aeff-max"], aeff_percent=10)

 Now we have a dataset that has background and exposure quantities for one single transit, but our dataset might comprise more.
 The number of transits can be derived using the good time intervals (GTI) stored with the event list.
-For convenience, the HAWC data release already included this quantity as a map
+For convenience, the HAWC data release already included this quantity as a map.

 Check the dataset we produced#

+We will now check the contents of the dataset.
 We can use the .peek() method to quickly get a glimpse of the contents

 Counts, Excess counts, Exposure, Background